MutsFM/computercraft/elevator-inc/README.md

 **Important!
 You need to enter the corresponding floor number in the line on the cart request in the listen function, on the floor's controller computer in Mincraft, for the system to work!
 Ground Floor should be entered as "Floor0"**</br>
 This file allows your players to select a floor for the elevator.</br> It has two main purposes:
+* It connects to the screen.
+(Make sure the monitor is placed on the right side!),
 * It registers the input from the player on the touchscreen, and
 * If the player selects a floor, it sends out a corresponding rednet message to controller computers.</br>